lambdasec/lambda-advisory-db/README.md

 The Lambda Advisory Database aims to compile all advisories that are relevant to functional languages.

-Currently tracking 12 vulnearbilities across 5 languages:
+Currently tracking 12 vulnerabilities across 5 languages:

 | Language | Number of Vulns |
 |----------|:---------------:|